-Compared to the 971 lights, gauges, and switches of the first generation 747’s analog cockpit, the present -400’s digital one featured just a third, or 365.
+Compared to the 971 lights, gauges, squirrel removal service, and switches of the first generation 747’s analog cockpit, the present -400’s digital one featured just a third, or 365.
 The aircraft was certified for Category IIIB landings.

 Boeing listed its fight deck avionics baseline capacities as follows.